Huasteca: Culture

 Traditional dishes include mixotes, enchiladas, barbacoa and especially a corn pudding called zacahuil.

 The end of wet season farming ends with Xantolo.
 It is similar to Day of the Dead and celebrated at the same time, but it has important differences.
 Xantolo brings people to cemeteries as well but it is to celebrate the living and the dead, as it marks the harvest of this growing season.
 Preparations for Xantolo last a week with altars remaining through November.
 Gifts of food are prepared to exchange with god parents, friends, family and neighbors.
 Altars consist of arches over a rectangular table.
 Each corner of the table has a pole to represent the four stages of human life (childhood, adolescence, adult and old age).
 The poles are bent towards the center above the table to form arches, and covered with branches of local flora.
 It shares certain elements with Day of the Dead such as cempasúchil flowers, papel picado and the creation of altars to the dead adorned with local fruit, candles and copal incense.
-It lasts from 29 October with the slaughter of pigs and turkeys.
-October 30 and 31 are for the remembrance of children and adults respectively and November 1 is not only for saints but also to honor godparents.
-A traditional dance for the event has groups of dancers who ridicule the powerful of the local society then are chained by a devil.
+The traditional is inaugurated on October 29 with the slaughter of pigs and turkeys.
+October 30 and 31 are for the remembrance of children and adults respectively; the final day, November 1, is meant to honor both saints and grandparents.
+A traditional dance for the event has groups of dancers who ridicule the powerful of the local society, who are then chained by a devil.
 These dancers perform with cloth masks, with the aim that Death does not recognize them and take them away.

 The Volador rite is performed by the Huastecs in the east of San Luis Potosí although they wear normal clothes adorned with feathers.
 The exception is the captain who wears a red or blue tunic.